Expanding health care access for Albertans

 • AHS workforce transition legislation

-As part of Bill 29, the Provincial Health Agencies Act is being amended so that staff can seamlessly transition from a regional health authority, provincial health corporation or provincial health agency to the Government of Alberta.
+The act amends the Provincial Health Agencies Act so staff can seamlessly transition from a regional health authority, provincial health corporation or provincial health agency to the Government of Alberta.

-• enable staff transition from a Regional Health Authority (RHA), Provincial Health Agency (PHA) or Primary Health Care (PHC) into the Crown (government)
+• enable staff transition from a regional health authority (RHA), provincial health agency (PHA) or provincial health corporation (PHC) into the Crown (government)

 • support the final wind‑up of the RHA